The era opened with Heuer having a catalog of stopwatches and pocket chronographs, but only a limited selection of wrist chronographs.

 By the late 1940s, Heuer would move beyond the traditional chronograph to offer innovative watches for sportsmen, travelers and other enthusiasts.
 These watches tracked the tide, the moon, speed over a measured distance or even a second time zone.

 A colorful new watch was called the “Solunar”.
 Hunters, fishermen and sailors could derive important information by tracking the phases of the moon, as well as the time of high and low tides.
 Jack Heuer worked with his professor to make the calculations required to display both “lunar” time and the usual time of day (“solar” time).

 Heuer soon added the rotating tide disc of the Solunar to a standard three-register chronograph, to produce the “Mareographe”.
 The sportsman could track the high and low tides, or the phases of the moon, on a chronograph with a 12-hour recorder.
-The Mareographe would occupy a variety of Heuer’s most rugged waterproof cases, being produced into the 1970s.
+The Mareographe would occupy a variety of Heuer’s most rugged water resistant cases, being produced into the 1970s.
 Heuer would make versions of the Mareographe for Abercombie & Fitch (called the “Seafarer”), as well as Orvis (called the “Solunagraph”).